 We will continue to provide support for current clients but will not be taking any new clients on at this time and will not be offering our Baby-Led Feeding Class.
 If you are seeking a Registered Dietitian for support you can visit https://www.bcdietitians.ca/ to find a local dietitian or call 811 to speak with a dietitian.

-Bridget and Amy are registered dietitians who specialize in sports nutrition, eating disorders, chronic disease management and pediatric nutrition.
+Bridget and Amy are registered dietitians who work with clients regarding sports nutrition, eating disorders, chronic disease management and pediatric nutrition.
 We provide nutrition services for individuals, teams, families and the workplace in the greater North okanagan.